 What’s the best location to install it?

 One of the most important considerations is where the camera will be located.
-Yes, you can save a lot of money buying an indoor camera to watch your driveway from a window.
+Yes, you can save a lot of money buying a window security camera to watch your driveway from a window.
 But, your money is wasted if it can’t see anything 12 hours of the day.
 See why that is and what you can do about it before you buy.

 Planning to use an indoor home camera system to look outside?

 I’ve talked to and read about too many people that bought indoor home security cameras with the intent of installing them in a window and watching their front yard.
 We’ve covered that mistake in detail already.
 But here’s a summary.

 The only way that putting a camera inside a window will work in low light is if you have specially made glass, put the camera directly against the glass, or have lots of light (IR or visibile) outside and just disable or block the LEDs on the camera.
 Otherwise, it will look OK during the day and be unusable at night.